 The company had roughly 57 employees at the end of 2020; more than twenty announced resignations on Friday, with potentially more to come.

-Basecamp’s controversial decision comes not long after Coinbase made the same commitment to fostering an “apolitical” workplace culture.
+Basecamp’s controversial policy decision comes not long after Coinbase made the same commitment to fostering an “apolitical” workplace culture.
 Employees there revolted too, and at least 60 accepted buyout offers.

 Foot, meet mouth — Leaders at both companies have steadfastly defended their bans on political discussion in the workplace, saying that it leads to conflict and distraction.
 Larger companies like Google and Facebook know this all too well, as rising workplace activism has led to countless protests and even unionization drives over leadership’s decisions.